dereknovak/Capstone-Prep-LS/docker/notes.md

 - Docker Container
     - A running instance of an image
-    - Adds a read/write component
+    - Adds a write component
+        - Now read/write
     - Allows data to be stored within that container and allows that Container to be run on a Docker Host
     - Each has a unique writable layer that keeps them isolated while using the same image
     - Actually starts the application